MS-DOS and Windows command line sort command

 does not fit in main memory.
 The default is

-to use the system temporary directory.
+to use the temporary system directory.

 |Specifies the file where the sorted input is to be stored.
 If not specified, the data is written to the standard output.
 Specifying the output file is faster than redirecting standard output to the same file.|

 MS-DOS, Windows 95, 98, ME, and NT syntax

 Sorts input and writes results to the screen, a file, or another device.

 SORT [/R] [/+n] [[drive1:][path1]filename1] [> [drive2:][path2]filename2] [command |] SORT [/R] [/+n] [> [drive2:][path2]filename2]

 |/R||Reverses the sort order; that is, sorts Z to A, then 9 to 0.|

 |/+n||Sorts the file according to characters in column n.|